Bluperman949/altcrafted-mc/README.md

 # altcrafted-mc
-Files and documentation for my private Minecraft server
+Files and documentation for my private Minecraft server.